 As someone who has worked remotely for Silicon Valley giants for the past 18 years, 13 years of which have been a mix of remote work and traveling to offices worldwide, I can share how networking in geographically distributed remote teams works.

-If you need to find a contact who can help you achieve a task or build a cross-organizational team with people with the right skill set, you need to reach out to the right person.
+If you need to find a contact to help you achieve a task or build a cross-organizational team with people with the right skill set, you must reach out to the right person.

 This is where the organization chart comes in.
-Do you need someone responsible for real estate, datacenter, finance, or human resources?
+Do you need someone responsible for real estate, data center, finance, or human resources?
 You simply reach out to the organization’s leader via instant messaging, email, or a quick phone call, and they will give you a name.
-If you are stuck for where to go, you ask your boss, and chances are they will know the organizational structure better than you.
-Over time your network will grow, and you will know who to call to get a result.
+If you are stuck on where to go, you ask your boss, and they will probably know the organizational structure better than you.
+Over time, your network will grow, and you will know who to call to get a result.
 Deep personal relationships are not required.

-Office-based workers do not operate like this; they are confined to the walls they are within, they have not learned the ability to pick up the phone and talk to strangers in other countries to get things done.
+Office-based workers do not operate like this; they are confined to the walls they are within, and they have not learned to pick up the phone and talk to strangers in other countries to get things done.

 9. Remote Workers Work More Hours For Free

-Think about it, the people you trust to work unsupervised remotely are the type of workers that have proven they can do the job and deliver on their goals wherever they work.
+Think about it: The people you trust to work unsupervised remotely are the type of workers who have proven they can do the job and deliver on their goals wherever they work.
 A motivated employee will get up in the morning, but will they wait until they would normally arrive at work after the commute to start work?
 No, they will start work immediately; they want to get ahead of the game.
-Do not mistake people working from home with a lack of ambition; there is zero correlation there.
+Do not mistake people working from home for a lack of ambition; there is zero correlation.

 10. Service & Operating Model Improvements

-I have had the privilege of building from scratch many teams according to the needs of the business, and I have to say building a team of flexible remote workers is quicker and ends up being extremely effective at achieving the goals the team has before it.
+I have had the privilege of building many teams from scratch according to the business’s needs, and I have to say that building a team of flexible remote workers is quicker and extremely effective at achieving the goals the team had before it.

 Consider the example of a global organizational transformation team.
 You are tasked with building a team to transform the work of 8,000 people who are spread across 12 large global sites, and you need to improve eight core processes that run in each of the sites.